FactCHD: Benchmarking Fact-Conflicting Hallucination Detection: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduce {\ours}, a meticulously designed benchmark tailored for the rigorous evaluation of fact-conflicting hallucinations within LLMs, which is notably enriched with a kaleidoscope of patterns and substantiated chain of evidence to fortify the robust elucidation of factuality assessments.
-Additionally, we unveil a semi-supervised data construction strategy, leveraging knowledge as facts to facilitate the creation of a hallucination dataset.
-Moreover, we delineate {\ourmodel}, an innovative framework that elegantly employs the principle of triangulation to astutely discern the veracity of information, deploying cross-referencing generators and search tools to judiciously arbitrate responses, especially those teetering on the brink of questionable factuality.
+We introduce {\ours}, a meticulously designed benchmark tailored for the evaluation of fact-conflicting hallucinations from LLMs, which is notably enriched with a kaleidoscope of patterns and substantiated evidence chains to fortify the robust elucidation of factuality assessments.
+Moreover, we delineate {\ourmodel} that employs the principle of triangulation to discern the veracity of information, deploying cross-referencing generators to arbitrate responses.
+Moving forward, we will broaden our evaluative scope to encompass various modalities and granularity in hallucination detection.

-Moving forward, our future endeavors will focus on three primary objectives: 1) explore efficient and powerful knowledge enhancement methods to enhance hallucination; 2) investigate factual errors stemming from incorrect or outdated prior knowledge, as well as the potential occurrence of hallucination during inference; 3) broadening our evaluative scope to encompass various modalities and cultural contexts in the assessment of hallucinations.